gsilvapt/practicepython.org/README.md

-# praticepython.org
+# solutions

-practicepython.org exercise solutions
+This repo contains my solutions to all exercises of [practicepython.org](practicepython.org)